JA50N14/rfp_parser/README.md

 7. In walk/result_to_smartsheet_transform.go, update the const variables by entering the column ID's for each column in your smartsheet.
 Will need to obtain these column ID's using a curl request to your Smartsheet using the SMARTSHEET_TOKEN and SMARTSHEET_URL
 8. In parser/kpiDefinitions.json, update this file to include the KPI's you would like to parse for inside of docx, xlsx, and pdf files

-## Microsoft Entra ID Cert/Private Key
+## Upload Certificate & Private Key Instructions
 1. Generate a public-private key pair
   - See step #3 in "Installation" section
 2. Log into entra.microsoft.com